Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/02-how-knowledge-builds.md

 ## Bridge
 Need -> invention -> next field: counting trade gave us arithmetic; predicting motion gave us physics; building reliable machines gave us engineering; scaling logic gave us computing; computing now feeds AI.
 The more you see these links, the faster you can learn and recombine.

+### Quick map (need -> invention -> next field)
+- Trade and measurement -> numbers, geometry, and calculus -> physics.
+- Predicting motion and force -> physics -> engineering and infrastructure.
+- Scaling logic and coordination -> computing -> AI and networked systems.

+### Optional mini-visual
+Sketch a five-rung ladder for a tool you use (e.g., GPS, streaming).
+Label each rung with the prerequisite idea beneath it.
+Mark the rung you understand least as a target for study.

 ## Activity
 Pick a technology you use daily (GPS, streaming video, bike gears).
 Map the prerequisite ideas back five steps.
 Example for GPS: satellites -> orbital mechanics -> Newtonian physics -> calculus -> measurement and geometry.
 Identify the weakest link in your own understanding and spend 20 minutes reading or watching a primer on it.